 Abstract

 Many species of bacteria have an incredible ability to move cooperatively over surfaces in swarms.
 Although swarming cooperation is deemed important to bacterial fitness and virulence, strains of the same species can vary widely in their swarming phenotype.
-Here we compared the metabolomes of 28 clinical Pseudomonas aeruginosa isolates from hospitalized patients to find a mechanism for intraspecies swarming diversity.
+Here we compare the metabolomes of 28 clinical Pseudomonas aeruginosa isolates from hospitalized patients to find a mechanism for intraspecies swarming diversity.
 We found that the isolates incapable of producing rhamnolipids—a surfactant necessary for swarming—had perturbed tricarboxylic acid (TCA) cycle and amino acid pathways, and grew exponentially slower in glycerol.
-Computer simulations using a genome-scale model advanced the hypothesis that oxidative stress produced in the TCA cycle accumulates to slow down growth, but rhamnolipid secretion acts as a carbon overflow that reduces stress.
+Computer simulations using a genome-scale model advanced the hypothesis that oxidative stress produced in the TCA cycle accumulates to slow down growth, but rhamnolipids secretion acts as a carbon overflow that reduces the stress so that the cells could maintain high growth rate.
 Validation experiments supported the hypothesis, suggesting that rhamnolipids function both as cooperative secreted products and as carbon overflow.
-The mechanism links intracellular redox homestasis—a individual-level trait—to swarming—population-level behavior—and partly explains the diversity of swarming phenotypes found across P. aeruginosa, a major cause of human infection .
+The mechanism links intracellular redox homeostasis—a individual-level trait—to swarming—a population-level behavior—and partly explains the diversity of swarming phenotypes found across P. aeruginosa, a major cause of human infection .

 Significance